jitterted/tdd-game/Stories.md

 ## Refactorings

+* [ ] !!
+Fix the game.start() problem, probably should be responsibility of the GameFactory as tests don't always create games that were correctly initialized.

 * [ ] Extract player map from Game (primitive obsession)

 * [ ] Remove lombok from core domain code